Doug's 1st Movie: Plot

 BluffCo has been dumping waste into Lucky Duck Lake under the command of CEO Bill Bluff.
 This pollution creates a friendly creature that is discovered by Doug Funnie and Skeeter Valentine.
-They house the creature in Doug's home, where they name him Herman, after he tries to eat a copy of Moby-Dick by Herman Melville.
-Not wanting him to be discovered, they disguise him as a foreign exchange student called Hermione, causing Doug's love interest Patti Mayonnaise to become jealous from all the attention he gives her, leading school paper reporter Guy Graham to make a move on her.
-Meanwhile, bully Roger Klotz and his cronies build a robot to kidnap Herman, but instead it becomes very overbearing toward Roger.
+They bring the creature in Doug's house, where they name him Herman Melville after he tries to eat a copy of Moby-Dick.
+Not wanting him to be discovered, they disguise him as a foreign exchange student called Hermione, causing Doug's love interest Patti Mayonnaise to become jealous from all the attention he gives him, leading school paper reporter Guy Graham to make a move on her.
+Meanwhile, Roger Klotz and his cronies, after learning about Herman, build a robot to kidnap him, but instead it becomes very overbearing toward Roger.

-Doug and Skeeter show Herman to Doug's neighbor, Mayor Tippy Dink, who warns them Bluff will kill the story if they try to get it into the press.
+Doug and Skeeter show Herman to Mayor Tippy Dink, who warns them that Bluff will kill the story if they try to get it into the press.
 After being mocked by Guy in front of Patti, Doug calls a press announcement where he promises to expose what Bluff is doing to the lake.
 While initially dismissive, Guy finds a picture of Herman and realizes Doug is telling the truth.
 He notifies Bluff, who sends BluffCo agents to Doug's announcement posing as reporters to capture Herman.
-Doug sees through the ruse and calls off the conference, but Herman is kidnapped and Patti now believes Doug to be a liar.
+Doug sees through the ruse and calls off the conference, but Herman ends up being captured and Patti now believes Doug to be a liar.
+Doug realizes everything was his fault because he put Herman out of his own selfishness.

-The next day, in the school newspaper office, Doug finds an article by Guy detailing how Herman attacked students at the upcoming Valentine's Day dance and was killed by BluffCo agents.
-Realizing Guy and Bluff's plan, Doug and Skeeter recruit Roger and Al and Moo Sleech to help thwart it.
-On the night of the dance Doug has to give up his last chance to win Patti back in order to save Herman.
+The next morning, in the school newspaper office, Doug finds an article by Guy detailing how Herman attacked students at the upcoming Valentine's Day dance and was killed by BluffCo agents.
+Realizing Guy and Bluff's plan to cover up the pollution, Doug and Skeeter recruit Roger and Al and Moo Sleech to help thwart it.
+On the night of the dance, Doug gave up his last chance to win Patti back in order to save Herman.
 The Sleech's reprogram Roger's robot to act like the monster in Guy's article, distracting everyone while Doug and Skeeter find Herman and sneak him out of the school in a giant Valentine's decoration.

-They bring Herman to Crystal Lake and release him into the waters, where they are confronted and threatened by Bluff.
-Seeing this his daughter, Beebe, sides with her friends and Mayor Dink hints at revealing Bluff's practices to the government unless he volunteers to clean up Lucky Duck Lake himself.
-After Patti sees Doug was right all along, she dumps Guy and Doug is about to reveal his feelings for her, but is interrupted by Herman.
-The gang bid goodbye to Herman and spend the rest of Valentine's night celebrating by the lake.